-1. Threat Assessment/Person of Concern Team (TACT); Monthly the TACT team convenes for purposes of identifying and managing concerning behavior, conditions, or circumstances that exist among the entire population on the Mitchell College campus.
-This multi-disciplinary committee is comprised of representatives from Student Affairs, Academic Affairs, Advising, Health and Wellness, Student Support Services, and Human Resources.
+CARES Team: During this academic year the Director of Campus Safety met weekly with the CARE team convenes for purposes of identifying and managing concerning behavior, conditions, or circumstances that exist among the entire population on the Mitchell College campus.
+This multi-disciplinary committee is comprised of representatives from Resident Life, Academic Affairs, Advising, Health and Wellness, Student Support Services, and Thames at Mitchell program.
 The overarching goal is to provide appropriate support for, and monitoring of all members of the Mitchell College Community that might be experiencing academic, social, emotional, or other issues.

-2. Incident Management Team (IMT); Campus Security Forum(s) have been convened to generate conversation and discussion relative to the status of the College's security, and to educate College constituents on appropriate actions to take in an emergency.
+Campus Security Forum(s) have been convened to generate conversation and discussion relative to the status of the College's security, and to educate College constituents on appropriate actions to take in an emergency.